the-pudding/flooding/README.md

 This script goes through the main state zip file via Google Drive and combines files.

-use flag --file [geo], where geo is either "County", "Zipcode", or "City"
+use flag --file [geo], where geo is either "County", "Zipcode", "State", or "City"

 ### tiles_to_tiff.py
 This script will convert tiles from the first street tile service to a merged tif file.